 - Remaining funds will be allocated to all 50 states, the District of Columbia, Guam, Puerto Rico and the Virgin Islands based on the proportion of the state population to the U.S. population.

-All funds are allocated using this formula.
-Please refer to the Attachment for the minimum FFVP funding available for each state.
+All funds are allocated using this formula.2 Please refer to the attachment for the FFVP funding allocations being made available to each state.

 Funds for State Administrative Costs